Sloppy the Psychotic: Release

 Sloppy the Psychotic was theatrically released in the United States on February 25, 2012 by Maniac Films.

 Reception

 Ain't It Cool News gave a mostly positive review for the film, writing "While there are a lot of obvious jokes and bad acting, for no budget, this has some pretty twisted moments.
 Plus there’s the added benefit of clown sex, which is always amusing.
 All in all, as far as sleaze goes, SLOPPY THE PSYCHOTIC is better than most no-budgeters."
 HorrorNews.net was more negative in their review, stating "Mike O’Mahony made the type of film that he wanted to make on his own terms.
 For that I will applaud him.
 For me, I just couldn’t connect to the material and enjoy it."

 Music

+The music for Sloppy the Psychotic was composed by James Costa.
+The film features songs including: